-- When you apply, the Department for Work and Pensions (DWP) has to check that you are not well enough to work.
+When you apply, the Department for Work and Pensions (DWP) has to check that you are not well enough to work.
 They call this having 'limited capability for work'.
-If you have limited capability for work you can get ESA, or UC with a limited capability for work element. - The test the DWP uses to decide if you have limited capability for work is called the Work Capability Assessment (WCA). - They will usually send you a form with questions about your health.
-This is the 'ESA50' form, UC50 also known as the 'Capability for Work questionnaire'.
-If you need help completing your form the info hub at Mosaic Clubhouse can book you an appointment with Tulse Hill Community Advice Centre.
+If you have limited capability for work you can get ESA, or UC with a limited capability for work element.

-- To claim you need evidence including a 'fit note' from your GP that says you are unwell. - When you have completed the form most people will have to go to a medical assessment.
+- The test the DWP uses to decide if you have limited capability for work is called the Work Capability Assessment (WCA). - They will usually send you a form with questions about your health.
+This is the 'ESA50' form, UC50 also known as the 'Capability for Work questionnaire'. - To claim you need evidence including a 'fit note' from your GP that says you are unwell. - When you have completed the form most people will have to go to a medical assessment.